-- Written by ROSS DOUTHAT, OpEd Columnist New York Times march 6, 2011
+- Contributed by ROSS DOUTHAT, OpEd Columnist New York Times march 6, 2011 ROSS DOUTHAT, OpEd Columnist New York Times march 6, 2011

 Social conservatives can seem like the perennial pessimists of American politics, more comfortable with resignation than with hope, perpetually touting evidence of family breakdown, social disintegration and civilizational decline.